olivierharel/continunous-control-rdl/README.md

 4. Starting with a value of training_per_update (10) yields fast and stable training.
 That number can subsequently be reduced.

+With the committed settings, training was fast and stable:
+![Training score curve][Training-score-curve.png]

+Side-by-side comparison of untrained and trained agents:
+![Untrained][untrained.mp4]![Trained][trained.mp4]

 # Future work
+- Apply to more complex problems (eg Crawler with walking jointed agents)
-- Implement an asynchronous
+- Implement an asynchronous architecture
-- More complex environments
+- Try different actor-critic architectures (eg A3C)